Mamamia (website)

-Mamamia (stylised as MamaM!a) is an Australian news, opinion and lifestyle website targeted at women.
+Mamamia (previously stylised as MamaM!a) is an Australian news, opinion and lifestyle publisher targeted at women.
 It was created in 2007 by former magazine-editor Mia Freedman as an online blog.
-The website has since expanded, growing into an online hub for women's news and opinion across many subjects, with over 100 different contributors creating content for the site.
+The website has since expanded, growing into an online hub for women's news and opinion across many subjects, with over 100 different contributors creating content for the publisher.

 History

 Origin as a blog

 Mia Freedman started Mamamia in 2007, following her exit from the Nine Network as creative services director.
 Freedman had previously worked for magazine publisher ACP as editor-in-chief of the Australian editions of Cosmopolitan, Cleo, and Dolly, but left the industry after growing tired of monthly deadlines in the modern 24-hour news cycle.
 Despite having no experience with online publishing, Freedman was able to draw from her 15 years of experience in the magazine industry to build the site and develop a readership base.